 MDM Phase III – BYOD

 Users eventually got tired of having two or more devices and the need to consolidate into a single smart device able to manage both personal and corporate use cases became the norm rather than the exception.
-The introduction of Blackberry’s dual persona devices and Android for Work, allowed the enterprise mobile workforce keep business and personal information together securely without data co-mingling.
-The business data portion is segmented, encrypted and inaccessible to personal applications creating a virtual ring – fence.
+The introduction of Blackberry’s dual persona devices and Android for Work, allowed the enterprise mobile workforce to keep business and personal information together securely without data co-mingling.
+The business data portion is segmented, encrypted and inaccessible to personal applications creating a virtual ring-fence.

 MDM Phase IV – Beyond BYOD